-They also have an extensive stock of screen printing starter kits, inks, screens, emulsions, supplies, and much more.
-It's also worth noting that Allmade Apparel falls under the Ryonet umbrella – they promote ecologically-friendly t-shirts and garments made for fair wages in Haiti.
+Ryonet has an extensive stock of screen printing starter kits, inks, screens, emulsions, supplies, and much more.
+It’s also worth noting that Allmade Apparel falls under the Ryonet umbrella – they promote ecologically friendly T-shirts and garments made for fair wages in Haiti.

-An Austrian-based company, MHM manufacturers screen printing machines that are widely considered some of the finest the industry has to offer.
+An Austrian-based company, MHM manufactures screen printing machines that are widely considered some of the finest the industry has to offer.

 MHM manufactures several tiers of presses, most notably:

-MHM had been distributed in the US via Hirsch.
-However, that partnership has since lapsed.
-MHM is now distributed in the US through SPSI, which has dedicated itself to providing top-notch service and sales throughout North America for the Austrian company.
+MHM is distributed in the US through SPSI, which has dedicated itself to providing top-notch service and sales throughout North America for the Austrian company.

 Founded in St. Louis, MO in 1949, Lawson is a well-known supplier and manufacturer for the garment decoration industry.
 Lawson’s automatic screen printing machines are focused on ease of acquisition and rapid setup time.

 - Trooper Express: This machine ships fully assembled, so very little setup time is spent putting it together.
 2 colors.

 - Trooper PC Automatic: 4 colors.
 Proprietary software, high productivity rate.